markedwardnewman/filtration-group/README.md

 ## Project Notes

-Before changing anything I would fix the current issues as revealed [here](https://validator.w3.org/nu/?doc=http%3A%2F%2Fwww.filtrationgroup.com%2FWFS%2FFGCBusiness%2Fen_US%2F-%2FUSD%2F&showoutline=yes).
+Before changing anything I would fix any semantic issues as revealed [here](https://validator.w3.org).

 Once those quick fixes have been done: